anderslime/thesis/questions.md

 # How do we record dependency between one computed instance that calls another?

+This is not useful in our case.
+Maybe with another solution

 ## Example:
 def h(a, b):
   return a + b